SA-Msweli/biocrypticbank/services/blockchain/build-test.md

-NearChainBank Smart Contract Compilation and Testing Guide This guide outlines the steps and commands needed to compile and test the smart contracts for each blockchain project within your services/blockchain/ directory.
+BioCrypticBank Smart Contract Compilation and Testing Guide This guide outlines the steps and commands needed to compile and test the smart contracts for each blockchain project within your services/blockchain/ directory.

 1. near-rs/ (Native NEAR Rust Contracts)